 The Hard Way

 Learn about the different ways that processors may apply price increases, and watch your statements.
-You’ll need to compare the interchange rates listed on your monthly statement to the published interchange rates on Visa and Mastercard’s website in order to determine if interchange is passed to you at true cost.
+You’ll need to compare the interchange rates listed on your monthly statement to the published interchange rates on Visa and Mastercard’s websites in order to determine if interchange is passed to you at true cost.
 You’ll also need to be able to determine price increases that are in your processor’s control and ones that aren’t, and be prepared to argue against the avoidable increases with your processor.

 The rest of this article will cover what you’ll need to know and do if you want to do this the hard way.